evangoer/mocha-unit-testing/README.md

    downloading the install file from [NodeJS.org](http://nodejs.org/).
 2. Use git to clone this repo on your local machine.
 3. Enter the repo directory and type `npm install`.
-This installs dependencies (mocha, expect.js, and yeti).
+This installs dependencies (mocha, mocha-phantomjs, expect.js, and yeti).

 ## Running the tests manually in a single browser